Ted Briggs: Early life

-Born 1 March 1923 in Redcar, North Riding of Yorkshire, Briggs first saw Hood at anchor off the River Tees when he was 12, and volunteered to join the Royal Navy the following day.
+Briggs was born on 1 March 1923 in Redcar, North Riding of Yorkshire.
+He and his sister were raised there and later in Derby by their mother; Briggs was never to know his father.
+He first saw Hood at anchor off the River Tees when he was 12 and volunteered to join the Royal Navy the following day.
 He was told he would have to wait until he was 15, so it was on 7 March 1938, one week after his 15th birthday, that he finally joined the navy.

 Naval service

 Briggs was trained at for 16 months.
 After his training he was delighted to be assigned to HMS Hood which he joined on 29 July 1939.
 He initially served as an officers' messenger.